Lauloque/BCom-Toolbox/templates.md

 See [Copyright guidelines for devtalk - Site Feedback - Developer Forum](https://devtalk.blender.org/t/copyright-guidelines-for-devtalk/17331?u=l0lock) for more context on that.

+Apart from potential legal implications, software is built to serve specific needs, making direct comparisons between different types problematic.
+A 3D content creation tool like Blender cannot be optimized to perform like a game engine, replicate the capabilities of painting software, or function as an IDE.
+Such cross-comparisons are limited by the distinct requirements and constraints of each type of software.

-And we also don't really have to "copy" anything or add new systems, we can also just make our current tools better.
+And to begin with, we don't really have to "copy" anything or add new systems, we can also just make our current tools better.
 Which is also simpler to implement and maintain.

 ----